fescamil/hasyako/README.md

 The current plan is to develop it as much as possible, then make this repo public and talk about it on like Facebook or my blog or something.
 Maybe a video?
 I dunno what I'm doing.

-TODO: Here will go some example phrases
+TODO: Here will go some example sentences and phrases

-TODO: Some notes about the features
+TODO: Some notes about features

 Index